Last Updated on

 Once we started the baking process I was surprised to see that I needed a few items that I have never needed for the typical grocery store box mix.
 The Foodstirs Organic Simply Sweet Vanilla Cake Mix, which was the base of the cake pops, required eggs, butter, milk and 6 tablespoons of plain or Greek yogurt.

 I was a bit thrown off by the yogurt, but luckily I had just enough to make it work!
-The box mix came together in a snap.
+The box cupcake mix came together in a snap (true to the modern baking name).

 I was happy to see that the food coloring was actually dye-free, meaning that it was a more natural version of the stuff you typically find in the grocery store.
 The colors were made with beet powder, turmeric, and spirulina.